DhruvaG2000/Blog-GSoC21/logs/week3.md

 - Installed Xenomai Libraries on the BBAI and ran the latency test (which also worked).
 - Cloned the development Bela Repo.
 - Source Compiled Bela Repo on the BBB, tried to compile and run examples but ran into a few errors.
+- Recieved the BELA Shipment on 10th June, 2021.
+(Had to pay customs charges at doorstep)
+- Tested BELA Cape basic examples like sine-tone, scope and .wav player on the proper BELA image.
+- Debugged errors that were faced earlier on the source compile that I was doing on debian-xenomai patched image.
+- Finally got the sine-tone example to work.
+All the errors faced and solutions can be found in the thread "BUILDING BELA Core on BB" in the #gsoc channel on slack.